rlane/Oort-legacy/README.md

 and preempted when its time is up.
 Execution resumes where it left off on the next tick.
 The ships run in independent Lua VMs and do not share any data.
 All coordination must be accomplished using ship orders and the radio.
-The amount of memory that can be allocated per ship is limited to 1 megabyte; this value may be changed in the future.
+The amount of memory that can be allocated per ship is limited to 1 megabyte.
+See the examples/ directory in the distribution for sample AI.

-The best reference for the RISC API is currently the Lua files in the examples/ directory.
-A summary of the API is given below.

 #### RISC API

-- position() - returns a tuple (x,y).
+- `position()` - returns `(x,y)`.

-- velocity() - returns a tuple (vx, vy).
+- `velocity()` - returns `(vx,vy)`.

-- energy() - return the ship's current energy level.
+- `energy()` - return the ship's current energy level.

-- team() - returns the name of this ship's team.

-- class() - returns the name of this ship's class.

-- thrust(angle, force) - start thrusting in the given direction.
+- `thrust(angle, acceleration)` - start thrusting in the given direction.

-- fire(name, angle) - fire the gun named "name" in the given direction.
+- `fire(name, angle)` - fire the gun named `name` in the given direction.

-- sensor\_contacts() - returns a table of all the sensor contacts in range.
+- `sensor_contacts(query=nil)` - returns a table of all the sensor contacts matching `query`.
+See the "Sensors" section for full details.

-- sensor\_contact(id) - given an id from from sensor\_contacts, return just that contact.
+- `sensor_contact(id)` - given an id from from `sensor_contacts`, return just that contact.

-- send(msg) - broadcast a message to all friendly ships.
+- `send(msg)` - broadcast a message to all friendly ships.

-- recv() - receive the next message from the radio.
-Returns nil if there are no messages on the queue.
+- `recv()` - receive the next message from the radio.
+Returns `nil` if there are no messages on the queue.

-- spawn(class, filename, orders) - spawn a ship.
+- `spawn(class, filename, orders)` - spawn a ship.

-- yield() - deschedule the program until the next tick.
+- `yield()` - deschedule the program until the next tick.

-- explode() - self-destruct.
+- `explode()` - self-destruct.

-- debug\_line(x1, y1, x2, y2)
+- `debug_line(x1, y1, x2, y2)` - Draw a line in world coordinates for visual debugging.

-- clear\_debug\_lines()
+- `clear_debug_lines()` - Erase all debug lines.

-- orders - a string global containing the orders for this ship as set by the spawn() function.
+- `orders` - a string global containing the orders for this ship as set by the spawn() function.

+- `class` - a string global containing this ship's class name.

+- `team` - a string global containing this ship's team's name.

-- ships - a global table containing all the properties of each ship class.
+- `ships` - a global table containing all the properties of each ship class, keyed by class name.

+The standard `math`, `table`, and `string` libraries are provided.
+A library of useful utility functions (`lib.lua`) is also included in the global environment.

 ### Ships

 The available ship classes are specified by the ships.lua file.
-This table is available to the AI in the "ships" global.
+This table is available to the AI in the `ships` global.
+The properties of existing ships can be changed by editing this file, but adding new ships requires adding corresponding code in the renderer.

 #### Energy